Shnatsel/libdiffuzz/README.md

 ## See also

+[Valgrind](http://valgrind.org/), a perfectly serviceable tool to detect reads from uninitialized memory if you're willing to tolerate 20x slowdown and occasional false positives.

 [libdislocator](https://github.com/mirrorer/afl/tree/master/libdislocator), a substitute for [Address Sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) that also works with black-box binaries.

 For background on how this project came about, see [How I've found vulnerability in a popular Rust crate (and you can too)](https://medium.com/@shnatsel/how-ive-found-vulnerability-in-a-popular-rust-crate-and-you-can-too-3db081a67fb).